SpiritBaker/Difficulty-and-AI/README.md

 Middle East:
 - New Estates for Major powers in the region.
 Mamluks, Janissaries, Ghulam's.
 - Tribal Governments and Ardabil are getting acces to Tribe estate.
-- Persia is getting acces to janissary special unit.
-Unfortunately there is no way to make the name dynamic.
 - Reducing requirements for Unite Islam decision, turning it on for AI with  exceptions of Ottomans and Mamluks.

 Buildings: